Microbiology 020 - General Microbiology » Fall 2021 » Microbial Metabolism 2

 C. are passed along the electron transport chain along with the electrons

-D. are the terminal electron acceptors
+D. are pumped outside the cell

 Question #14